Ward's Book of Days.

 The exhibition opened on 1st May 1851.
 Items on display included such modern artefacts as steam pumps, automated cotton looms, dentures and artificial limbs.
 In the centre of the building was a pond, containing an Amazonian lily, Victoria regia, the leaves of which were sturdy enough to bear the weight of Paxton’s young daughter.
 The event was a considerable success and ended with a closing ceremony on 15th October 1851.

-The building was then dismantled and re-erected in south London, at the top of Sydenham hill, about where the National Sports Centre now stands [SE19 2BB], to become a permanent exhibition centre.
+The building was then dismantled, most likely transported by some kind of a moving company, and re-erected in south London, at the top of Sydenham hill, about where the National Sports Centre now stands [SE19 2BB], to become a permanent exhibition centre.
 One of its first attractions was a dinosaur exhibition with replicas of prehistoric creatures, of life size dimensions but sadly not anatomically accurate.
 The exhibitor hosted a dinner party within the bowels of an Iguanodon.
 The adjoining park became the venue for FA cup finals, and even before the founding of Crystal Palace FC, a team bearing the name Crystal Palace entered the competition.

 In the early Twentieth Century, the fortunes of the Crystal Palace declined, largely due to lack of interest in public exhibitions.
 During the First World War, it was used as a naval training base, under the name of HMS Victory VI.
 In 1918, it became the first Imperial War Museum.
 In 1936, the Crystal Palace put on occasional firework exhibitions.
 On one fateful day, no-one is quite sure how, there was an explosion, which developed into a fire, which spread and engulfed the building.
 After the fire was extinguished, all that remained were two towers which were badly deformed by the conflagration.
 Even these minor relics had to be dismantled during the Second World War, as they were perceived as a conspicuous landmark for enemy bombers.